 "We want to get a handle on what it means when American families are being asked to pay more for their health care," Shapiro says, "whereas previously their employers did this to a much greater degree and a much deeper degree.
 So what does this transformation mean for families?
-And our hypothesis has been that families aren't taking this money out of their paychecks, because their paychecks, as we know, barely cover their living expenses.
-They're taking it out of their financial assets.
-They're going into debt."
+And our hypothesis has been that families aren't taking this money out of their with the same exact square footage and the same number of blades of grass.
+If one of the houses is located in a community that's less than 75 percent white, it's probably going to be valued about \$300,000 less than the same house in a community that's 90 percent white.
+Realtors say 'location, location, location.'
+If you deconstruct it, what they mean is the characteristics of the location."